FanDjango/Yamato/README.md

 >
 > It's MIT licensed, so fork it and do as you like.
 And
 > [TPFanControl][tpfc] and [its forks][fandjango] have done this well for
-> twenty years, are actively maintained, and support more machines than this
+> twenty years, are actively maintained, and may support more machines than this
 > does.
-If Yamato doesn't suit your ThinkPad, they are the better answer, not
-> a consolation prize.

 ---